 Two for x1, minus four, and two.

 OK.
 That's in the null space.

 That says that two of this column minus two of this column plus this column gives zero, which it does.

 What are all the solutions to Ax=0?
 I've got this guy and when I have him, what else is, goes into the null space along with that?
-These are my two special solutions.
-I call them special -- I just invented that name.
-Special solutions.

 What's special about them is the special numbers I gave to the free variables, the values zero and one for the free variables.

 But this was a good way to be sure I got t- got everybody.
 OK, so once I have him, I also have any multiple, right?

 Here is a line of vectors in the null space.
-A bunch of solutions.

 Would you rather I say in the null space or would you rather I say, OK, I'm solving Ax=0?
 Well, really I'm solving Ux=0.
 Well, OK, let me put in that crucial plus sign.

 I'm taking all the combinations of my two special solutions.